sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Subscriptions/General.md

 <br>

-### Communicate the subscription value to retain subscribers.
+### Subscription value should be communicated to help retaining subscribers.

+Users subscribe to products or services because they believe those add value to them or their activity.

 TODO: description